godsgift/gdohs/README.md

 1. **Raspberry Pi**
 	- Ensure that the necessary changes have been made to the configuration file before running the program.
+	- Ensure that the necessary folders are created:
+		- motion-images
+		- videos
+		- data
 	- On the raspberry pi, we will start the database instance first.
 	- mongod --dbpath data --smallfiles --auth
+		- "data" is the folder where we will store our database
 	- After starting the MongoDB instance, we will now create our database.
 		- **python dbscripts.py**
 	- Once we have created our database, we can now start our flask application